drbean/edit/jeffreykuo/send_editing_Final_send.md

 performance metrics combining surface roughness and machining time can be predicted as outputs of the system.

-The integrated system can provide users with a way to evaluate manufacturing performance before performing actual operations and can reduce test time for cutting parameter development.
-The model is suitable for complex surface finishes as well as for the production of small batches and high parametric variance.
-In addition, the partial model of image processing and roughness prediction modules can be used alone as an effective intelligent surface quality inspection system.
+The integrated system provides users with a way to evaluate manufacturing performance before performing actual operations and to reduce test time for cutting parameter development.
+The model is suitable for complex surface finishes as well as for the production of small batches with high parametric variance.
+In addition, the partial set of image processing and roughness prediction modules can be used alone as an effective intelligent surface quality inspection system.

 **Keywords**: surface inspection and prediction system, image